hongkailiu123/RestaurantOrdersManager/README.md

 - As a user, I want to be able to remove an item customers ordered from their tables' order list.
 - As a user, I want to be able to generate a bill for a specific table.
 - As a user, I want to be able to check the status of a table (available or not).
+- As a user, I want to be able to check the status of all tables.
-- As a user, I want to be able to add a customer to the waitlist.
+- As a user, I want to be able to add a customer to the end of waitlist.
-- As a user, I want to be able to remove a customer from the waitlist.
+- As a user, I want to be able to remove a first customer from the waitlist.
+- As a user, I want to be able to save the entire state of FeastApp to a file when I choose the *stop* option from the application menu.
+- As a user, I want to be able to load a state of FeastApp from file